Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Methods

 The second term in Eq.~\ref{eq:loss} has the objective to minimize the difference between distances of neighbor localizations after adding the target and predicted displacements to the localization coordinates.
 It is calculated as

-where $E$ represents the set of all pairs $(i, j)$ of neighboring nodes, $d(\cdot, \cdot)$ denotes the Euclidean distance function, and $\hat{\bold{p}}^{(k)}$ and $\bold{p}$ describe the shifted positions after adding the predicted and target displacement to the original localizations.
+where $\alpha$ is a weighting factor, $E$ represents the set of all pairs $(i, j)$ of neighboring nodes, $d(\cdot, \cdot)$ denotes the Euclidean distance function, and $\hat{\bold{p}}^{k}$ and $\bold{p}$ describe the shifted positions after adding the predicted and target displacement to the original localizations.
 Although both loss functions aim to achieve a similar outcome, we observe that their combined application enhances the model's ability to form compact and well-defined clusters.

 Based on this core formulation, additional terms can be introduced depending on the task.
 For the multiscale clustering depicted in Figures~\ref{fig:1} and \ref{fig:5}, the loss is modified by introducing different ground-truth displacements for the steps $[0, k^{*}-1]$ and $[k^{*}, K-1]$, reflecting clustering at different scales.